lalbornoz/roarie-commands.vim/README.md

 This plugin implements a unified interface for adding self-documenting mappings/commands and a menu UI akin to Turbo Pascal, etc. as well as an optional [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) command palette picker.
-Both Neovim as well as Vim, with [vim-quickui](https://github.com/skywind3000/vim-quickui) as dependency, are supported.
+Both Neovim, with [utf8.nvim](https://github.com/uga-rosa/utf8.nvim) as dependency, as well as Vim, with [vim-quickui](https://github.com/skywind3000/vim-quickui) as dependency, are supported.

 # Demo